How to Improve Candidate Experience for DACH Mid-Market HR: Friction Points, KPIs & 2026 Compliance

 Improving candidate experience in the DACH mid-market starts with the moments where qualified people wait, repeat data, chase appointments, or receive legally risky rejection messages.
-The practical answer is a shorter application flow, firm response deadlines, AGG-safe communication, and early works council alignment wherever forms, scorecards, dashboards, or AI touch selection.
-Everything else follows from those four moves.
+The practical answer is a shorter application flow, firm response deadlines, AGG-safe rejection wording, and early works council alignment wherever forms, scorecards, dashboards, or AI touch selection.
+Those four moves reduce drop-off rates, protect your kununu score, and keep you DSGVO- and EU AI Act-compliant — without replacing the existing ATS.

 Candidates remember small operational failures faster than any campaign, so the priorities below target the moments they feel directly.